Pecan Linzer Cookies

 pecan linzer cookies

-I’m not going to sugar-coat it, these Pecan Linzer Cookies are a bit more hands-on than your average cookie – but that doesn’t mean you should make them!
+I’m not going to sugar-coat it, these Pecan Linzer Cookies are a bit more hands-on than your average cookie – but that doesn’t mean you shouldn’t make them!
 They’re buttery, nutty, and luxurious.
 They are also so damn adorable.
 The only issue – and it’s really nothing if you’re patient! – is that the dough is super soft, and therefore harder to work with.
 Whenever my dough got too soft to work with, I popped the whole tray into the freezer for 5-minutes.
 As soon as they firm up, they’re easy to work with, but this is something to bare in mind.

 I’ll be including these Pecan Linzer Cookies in my Christmas Cookie Box this year and I can hardly wait!
 They’re somewhat similar to a shortbread in texture, but the flavour is deeper and nuttier.
-The fillings feel like a treat, and both pair very well with the pecan in the dough.
+The fillings feel like a treat, and all pair very well with the pecan in the dough.
 If you’re looking to keep it simple, sandwich the cookies together with raspberry jam!

 Pecan Linzer Cookies

 - 175 g caster sugar

 - 100 g pecans, roughly chopped

 - 190 g butter, browned & left to cool – final weight should be ~170g

 - 1 tsp vanilla extract

 - In a medium bowl, whisk together the flour & baking powder.
 Set aside.